nunomatosribeiro/deadpool-vs-cows-proj/README.txt

 Game Logo

 Description
-Deadpool vs Cows is a game where the iconic Deadpool tries to kill all the cows he sees.
-The game ends when he reaches the number 20 in kills.
+Deadpool vs Cows is a game where the iconic Deadpool tries to kill all the cows he sees because of his phobia.
-During the game he also can collect 3 extra lives that will show randomly during his quest.
+The game ends when he reaches the number 20 in kills or when 3 cows hit him.

 Main Functionalities
 Cows move automatically and the player changes direction by clicking up and down.